twrgit7/CSA.github.io/README.md

 Welcome to the Cyber Sith Academy, a platform dedicated to mastering the art of cybersecurity with a dark twist.
 Uncover the secrets of the digital realm and emerge as a master of unparalleled digital defense.

+ Learn and practice cyber security by playing with our VMs. cybersithacademy.com

 ## About

 The Cyber Sith Academy is an innovative cybersecurity learning platform that combines the principles of the Sith with cutting-edge cybersecurity techniques.
 Our mission is to empower individuals to embrace the darkness within the digital realm and become formidable guardians of the cyber galaxy.